Private, discrete home detoxification service

-Also during detox, support from family or friends can be of great help.
-Often the responsibility for getting the prescription and giving the detox medicine is shared with a family member or friend.
-For example, a partner or parent of the person going through the detox.
+During detox, support from family or friends is paramount.
+Often the responsibility for getting the prescription and giving the detox medicine is shared with a family member or friend, for example, a partner or parent of the person going through the detox.

 Problem drinkers will be recommended an abstinence-based programme.
 This means a life without alcohol.

 Home detox will only be offered to each patient ONCE.